 I’ve seen some similar soft pretzel recipes in the blog world recently, and for good reason.
 These soft pretzel bites would make a great snack for the Superbowl!
 They taste just like soft pretzels, but in miniature form.
 They’re chewy and salty and perfect for dipping.

 They’re also surprisingly easy to make.
 Immersing all of the tiny pretzels in a baking soda/water bath was a little time consuming, but I’ve heard that you can just spray them with a baking soda and water solution instead.
 That would definitely be a lot simpler, and it’s what I’ll do next time.
 I am already planning to make these again, but after the success of my pretzel cookies, I want to try traditional soft pretzels next!
-And pretzel twists.
+(Update: I made them and they’re delicious!
+Click the link for the recipe: Soft Pretzels) And pretzel twists.
 And pretzels shaped like letters.
 The options are endless. 🙂 But for the Superbowl, I recommend these cute little bites – I’m sure everyone will love them!

 Soft Pretzel Bites